open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 are needed.

-To experiment with modifying the `deps.json` file, add a reference to the required version OpenTelemetry package to the [samples/CoreAppOldReference](./samples/CoreAppOldReference/) sample and rebuild the application.
+To experiment with modifying the `deps.json` file, add a reference to the required version OpenTelemetry package to the [samples/CoreAppOldReference](./../samples/CoreAppOldReference/) sample and rebuild the application.
 Save the generated `deps.json` file, remove the package reference and rebuild the sample app.
 Compare the files to understand the changes.

 ## No proper relationship between spans

 On .NET Framework strong name signing can force multiple versions of the same assembly being loaded on the same process.
 This causes a separate hierarchy of Activity objects.
-If you are referencing packages in your application that use different version of the `System.Diagnostics.DiagnosticSource` than the `OpenTelemetry.Api` used by autoinstrumentation (`6.0.0`) you have to explicitly reference the `System.Diagnostics.DiagnosticSource` package in the correct version in your application (see [custom instrumentation section](#configure-custom-instrumentation)).
+If you are referencing packages in your application that use different version of the `System.Diagnostics.DiagnosticSource` than the `OpenTelemetry.Api` used by
+OpenTelemetry .NET Auto-Instrumentation (`6.0.0`) you have to explicitly reference the `System.Diagnostics.DiagnosticSource` package in the correct version in your application.
 This will cause automatic binding redirection to occur resolving the issue.

 If automatic binding redirection is [disabled](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/how-to-enable-and-disable-automatic-binding-redirection)